Finding Opportunity in the App Market: Identifying User Pain Points

 After identifying and understanding your users’ pain points, can you establish a solution for your users?
 If not, your users will find a product or service that will.

-According to Econsultancy’s User Experience Report, 73% of companies currently not conducting UX testing will be doing so in the next 12 months.
-Consumers today not only expect UX design, but need it in order to be satisfied.
+Consumers today not only expect UX design but need it to be satisfied.
 Consumers don’t want to jump from product to product, but instead find a brand that is designed to please them, which is why brands with exceptional UX win repeat visits, and eventually, new customers.
 This has allowed Amazon, Google, and Apple to grow into the tech giants that they are today.
-Because of this, companies are recognizing the need to keep up with changing user expectations in order to solve necessary UX issues.
-Otherwise, they won’t survive in this new environment where experiences are more optimal and personal than ever before.
+Because of this, companies are recognizing the need to keep up with changing user expectations to solve pressing UX issues.
+Otherwise, they won’t survive in the mobile app environment where experiences are more optimal and personal than ever before.

 As a full service custom mobile app development company, Clearbridge Mobile handles the entire lifecycle of your product from Planning and Strategy, UX/UI Design, App Development, QA/User Acceptance Testing, to Technical Delivery.
 We use a unique agile development process that gives you control over scope, reduces your risk, and provides you predictable velocity.
 Start a conversation today to get started on your mobile project.